Options & Ordering

 Typically, I work with black pen, pencil, charcoal pencil, vine charcoal, watercolor and/or india ink.
 You may prefer a certain medium/style (see custom portrait examples), and/or I may recommend a certain medium based on the photograph(s) you send to me.

 The medium dictates the paper I will use.
-I typically use Strathmore charcoal and drawing paper, and Canson Aquarelle or Canson Mix Media paper, but I may use other stock, depending on availability.
-All papers will be acid-free, and media that smudge (ex: pencil, charcoal) will be sprayed with a fixative to help your artwork last longer.
+I use Strathmore charcoal and drawing paper, Canson Aquarelle, Fabriano Artistico, Arches, and Canson Mix Media papers, but I may use other stock, depending on availability.
+All papers will be acid-free, and media that smudge (ex: pencil, charcoal) will be sprayed with a professional fixative to help your artwork last longer.

 What sizes are available?

-Typically, clients request standard frame-able sizes, like 5x7, 8x10, 9x12, and 11x14, but if you need a different size, let me know, and I will do my best to accommodate.
+Typically, clients request standard frame-able sizes, like 5x7, 8x10, 9x12, and 11x14, and square pieces have been popular recently, but if you need a different size, let me know, we can discuss options.
 Dimensions are approximate, and represent the size of the artwork that will appear through the opening in your mat or frame.
 Depending on the subject matter, the finished piece may be slightly larger than the listed dimensions so that the edge of your mat or frame will overlap with the image.

 Will my artwork be vertical (portrait) or horizontal (landscape) in orientation?